 Note: Australian states and territories have different jurisdictions governed by different legislation.
-In Victoria, legislation covering specific parts of an advance care plan, or directive, includes the Medical Treatment Act 1988 and Guardianship and Administration Act 1986; guardianship information is also at the Office of the Public Advocate.
+In Victoria, legislation covering specific parts of an advance care plan, or directive, includes the Medical Treatment Planning and Decision Act 2016 and Guardianship and Administration Orders: guardianship information is also at the Office of the Public Advocate.
 Different legislation applies in the jurisdictions of other states and territories.

 When you start advance care planning, to complete an advance care directive, make sure you follow the information for the state, or territory, in which you live.